BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Naples, avoiding the biggest crowds and the intense summer heat?
+When is the absolute best time to visit Naples to avoid the biggest crowds but still enjoy good weather?

 I've heard Naples can be a bit gritty.
-What's the real deal with safety, and how should I navigate the city?
+What's the real deal with safety, and how can I navigate it like a local?

 Beyond pizza, what are some must-try Neapolitan foods that tourists often miss?